Huvinesh-Rajendran-12/langchain-python-api/README.md

 - **Solutions**:

   1. Implemented a multi-tiered approach to handle queries of different complexities.
-  2. Developed an adaptive system that adjusts processing depth based on query complexity and user preferences.
-  3. Optimized the AI model's performance through fine-tuning and prompt engineering.
+  2. Optimized the AI model's performance through prompt engineering.

 - **Outcome**: Achieved a balance between accuracy and speed, providing quick responses for simple queries while maintaining the capability to handle complex requests accurately.